Functional JavaScript: basic concepts

 const resultComposed = composed(3); // 18

-This way, the returned function is saved in the variable composed, which will have f and g in its scope, and will make use of them when it is called with another parameter —3—.
+This way, the returned function is stored in the variable composed, which has f and g in its context, and will use them when called with a new argument (3).

 f \circ g \circ h = f(g(x))